theArjun/java-notes/oop/inheritance/interface/README.md

 >  Interfaces are used to implement abstraction.
 So the question arises why use interfaces when we have abstract classes?

  -   The reason is, abstract classes may contain non-final variables, whereas variables in interface are final, public and static.

+# Interface can be extended.

+If we want to extend the interface or class, following keywords are used.
+Interface  -> Interface  (extends)
+Class -> Class (extends)
+Class -> Interface (implements)
+Class -> Abstract Class (extends)